 Crime Prevention Services

 The Department of Public Safety recognizes that crime exists in every community, regardless of location.
-Therefore, the department has five crime prevention officers on staff who have been specially trained in crime prevention techniques, and who are responsible for developing and conducting crime prevention programs.
+Therefore, the department has two crime prevention officers on staff who have been specially trained in crime prevention techniques, and who are responsible for developing and conducting crime prevention programs.
 Program topics addressed include personal safety, sexual assaults prevention, Valuables Identification Program, auto-theft, residence hall security, off-campus housing security and various other programs.

 For more information on crime prevention programs call the Department of Public Safety Crime Prevention Unit at 888-2330.